-The security objective SO6 counters the threat T3 ensuring a precondition14 for the cryptographic strength of the digital signature (see also [BA]).
+The security objective SO6 counters the threat T3 ensuring a precondition13 for the cryptographic strength of the digital signature (see also Verordnung zur elektronischen Signatur (Signaturverordnung - SigV) vom 16.November 2001 (BGBl.
+I S. 3074ff) [BA]).

-The TOE implements the security enforcing function DX1 described in sections 3.3.2.5 and 3.3.3.5 to fulfil the security objective SO6 by means of generation of secure SigG signature key pairs.
-The appropriate reaction of the TOE shall prevent misuse of this SEF if a potential attack has been detected (see SEF AC3 in sections 3.3.2.2 and 3.3.3.2).
+The TOE implements the security enforcing function DX1 described in sections 3.2.5 and 3.3.5 to fulfil the security objective SO6 by means of generation of secure SigG signature key pairs.
+The appropriate reaction of the TOE shall prevent misuse of this SEF if a potential attack has been detected (see SEF AC3 in sections 3.2.2 and 3.3.2).

-3.2.6.4 Provide secure digital signature (SO7)
+2.6.4.
+Provide secure digital signature (SO7)